nlmixr2/nlmixr2/cran-comments.md

-- This release has testing fixes for systems without compiled linear compartment sensitivity equations
+- This release tags the correct versions of packages so there isn't a binary problem